mcqn/lightbeam/physical/README.md

 # Physical Assembly

+This repository contains the parts needed for two or three strip designs of Lightbeam.
+Using three strips gives a better diffused light effect but the two strip option has proved useful to us.
+The description below is for a three strip variant, if you prefer the two strip version print part Duo-LED-tensioner.FCStd instead of LED-tensioner-top.FCStd

 ## Parts

 * 1 x My Bike's Got LED board, with USB connector on the short side and the vertical JST-PH battery connector fitted